 In the late 1960s the concept of a cultural centre, combining art gallery, museum, concert hall and theatre was first introduced.
-However it wasn't until 1974, with the impending loss of Her Majesty's Theatre, that the Queensland Government set the wheels in motion for what is now the Cultural Centre.
+However it wasn't until 1974, with the impending loss of Her Majesty's Theatre, that the Queensland Government set the wheels in motion for what is now the Cultural Precinct, South Bank.

 Brisbane architect Robin Gibson was commissioned for the ambitious project that would bring together a performing arts centre, art gallery, museum and library.
 When considering the design of what ultimately became QPAC, he mused: